merin86/planbrella/README.md

 The automated testing is not comprehensive, but it gives an indication of the developer's ability to create automated tests.

+### Python Testing

+To test that the Python code meets the PEP8 standard, [CI Python Linter](https://pep8ci.herokuapp.com/) was used.

+Python files tested:

+- admin
+- models
+- serializers
+- urls
+- views
+- permissions
+- settings
+- tests

+Only small errors were detected, such as "too few blank lines", "line too long" and "no newline at end of file".
+All these have now been rectified.

 ## Bugs

 When I deployed to Heroku, there were errors in the code that caused only this text to appear when I opened the app via Heroku: